bcwaldon/vagrant_devstack/README.md

 If you're running Mac OS X, you'll also need to install Xcode.
 If you're running Lion, the simplest method is to use the App Store.
 You can also grab the installer from `http://developer.apple.com/xcode/`.

 Once you've got VirtualBox and Xcode installed, you're ready to install Vagrant.
-The simplest way to get Vagrant is to use ruby's gem installer:
+The simplest way to get Vagrant is to use ruby's gem installer :

-{{{
     gem update --system
     gem install vagrant
-}}}

 NOTE: This project officially supports Vagrant v0.9.X